mwjsanders/webservices-workshop/src/WORKSHOP.md

 - Would you like to install them now with npm?
     - y

+Now let's start coding!

+> NOTE: When you heave trouble runnig your webapp, you could start by linting your javascript files: `eslint index.js`

-Now let's start coding, create the file `index.js` in the folder `webapp` with the following content:
+Create the file `index.js` in the folder `webapp` with the following content:

 ```js
 import 'ol/ol.css'